 Frequently Asked Questions

-• We are a multidisciplinary group of graduate workers fighting for better working conditions for graduate student workers at Indiana University, Bloomington.
-Everyone is welcome regardless of race, class, religion, sexual orientation, gender identity, nationality, or political affiliation.
-In the summer of 2021, the Graduate Workers Coalition decided to affiliate with United Electrical Workers (UE) in order to gain union recognition for graduate workers at IU.
+We are a multidisciplinary group of graduate workers fighting for better working conditions for graduate student workers at Indiana University, Bloomington.
+Everyone is welcome regardless of race, ethnicity, class, religion, sexual orientation, gender identity, nationality, or political affiliation.
+In the summer of 2021, the IGWC decided to affiliate with United Electrical Workers (UE) in order to gain union recognition for graduate workers at IU.
 For more information, see Our History and Our Victories!

-• We are organizing a union so the approximately 2,500 graduate workers at IU Bloomington have power to ensure that we are fairly compensated and respected at IUB.
+We are organizing a union so the approximately 2,500 graduate workers at IU Bloomington have the power to ensure that we are fairly compensated and respected at IUB.

 Graduate workers at IU teach courses, grade coursework, lead labs and studios, and conduct and assist research.
 Our labor prepares undergraduates for life after college and contributes significantly to IUB’s research and community impact.